zopefoundation/RestrictedPython/docs_de/RestrictedPython4/index.rst

 Targeted Versions to support
 ----------------------------

-For a RestrictedPython 4.0.0+ Update we aim to support only current Python Versions (under active Security Support):
+For a RestrictedPython 4.0.0+ Update we aim to support only current Python Versions (under active Security Support: https://docs.python.org/devguide/index.html#branchstatus):

 * 2.6
 * 2.7
-* 3.2
 * 3.3
 * 3.4
 * 3.5
+* 3.6

 Abhängigkeiten
 --------------